 |Committee & Other Meetings

 |4:30-5:30 pm||Caucus Meeting for Chief Information Officers & Government Policy Directors (State Members Only)|

 |4:30-5:00 pm||Regional Meetings — Election of Vice Presidents and discussion of regional business|

 |5:30-6:00 pm||First-time Attendees & Corporate Members Welcome Reception (Invitation only)|

 Meet and greet new and returning Treasurers, staff and corporate friends in the Vista Ballroom & Terrace at the Naples Grande Beach Resort.
-Resort causal attire.
+Resort casual attire.

 Monday, October 7

 |7:30-8:30 am||Networking Breakfast|